rabbah/nimbella-cli/doc/nim.md

  > nim auth list
 ```

-The `nim` command does not regard `~/.wskprops` as canonical, the way the `wsk` binary does, but replaces it with a more flexible "credential store."
-The `nim` command _does_ update `~/.wskprops` in synch with the credential store, but does not support other configuration options set via the process environment, such as `WSK_CONFIG_FILE`.
+The `nim` command never reads or writes `~/.wskprops`, the way the `wsk` binary does, but replaces it with a more flexible "credential store."
+The `nim` command _does_ maintain the file `~/.nimbella/wskprops` in synch with the credential store.
+This file has the same format as `~/.wskprops` and applies to the currently selected namespace.

+Thus, if you are using `wsk` with some other `OpenWhisk` installation and using `nim` with the Nimbella stack, they will not interfere.
+If you want to use `wsk` with the Nimbella stack, you can, but you should set the environment variable `WSK_CONFIG_FILE=$HOME/.nimbella/wskprops` so that `wsk` will use it instead of the `~/.wskprops`.
+This will not affect `nim`, which ignores `WSK_CONFIG_FILE`.
+If you sometimes use `wsk` with a different installation and sometimes with Nimbella you will have to change the environment accordingly.

 Although `nim` uses the OpenWhisk `nodejs` client internally, it takes steps to nullify the effect of any `__OW_*` variables in the environment to prevent collisions with other uses of the client.
-By keeping `~/.wskprops` in synch, `nim` permits you to also use the `wsk` binary, if you like, without further configuration fiddling.
-The flexibility of the credential store replaces the other configuration mechanisms.

 For more information on managing the credential store see [Nimbella Accounts and Login](#Login) and [Managing Multiple Namespaces](#MultiNS).

 #### Project Level Deployment